Arriva Midlands: Arriva Midlands North Operations

 A Wright Gemini bodied VDL DB250 pictured on route 104 to Fosse Park.

+An Arriva Midlands Enviro200 in the new corporate livery in Ironbridge, Shropshire, June 2022.

 In September 1981, Midland Red North was formed with 230 buses operating from six depots in Shropshire, Staffordshire and the West Midlands as part of the breakup of the Midland Red bus company.
 In May 1983 the Ludlow depot was closed.
 In January 1988 Midland Red North was sold to the Drawlane Transport Group.
 In November 1992 it was sold to British Bus which in August 1996 was sold to the Cowie Group.

 In 2003, the Arriva Midlands North garages in Crewe, Macclesfield and Winsford were transferred to Arriva North West.
 These had previously been operated by Crosville and had adopted the "Midland Redline" fleetname after transfer to Midland Red North.
 The remaining parts of Arriva Midlands North were combined with Arriva Derby and Arriva Fox County to form Arriva Midlands.
 Buses still operate with Arriva Midlands North legal name (except Burton upon Trent which used Stevensons of Uttoxeter).

 In February 2007, the business of Chase Coaches was purchased with 27 buses with operations integrated into Arriva's Cannock depot.

 In late 2007 a new ChaseLinx brand (similar to the Leicester Linx brand) was introduced, reflecting the purchase of Chase Coaches.

 In December 2007, Swadlincote depot closed with operations transferred to Burton upon Trent.
 In August 2008 the Hinckley depot and services were sold to Centebus Holdings.
 In January 2009 Shifnal depot closed while in the same month Bridgnorth reopened.

 In December 2010, the business of Wardle Transport, Stoke-on-Trent was purchased with 64 buses, followed in June 2011 by the Staffordshire operations of D&G Bus with 30 buses that was integrated with Wardle Transport and in August 2012 Midland of Wednesfield from D&G Bus with 61 buses.

 In May 2015, D&G Bus purchased Wardle transport back from Arriva Midlands with 19 buses.

 On 23 April 2017, the Wednesfield depot closed with some services passing to Diamond Buses with nine vehicles and the remainder of vehicles reallocated to other depots.
 The depot had only reopened in March 2013 after a refurbishment.

 In 2017, four Arriva Shires & Essex depots (Milton Keynes, Luton, Aylesbury and High Wycombe), and their routes, were transferred into the management of Arriva Midlands.
 The vehicles were renumbered in late 2018 and early 2019 to avoid multiple vehicles having the same fleet numbers.

 Arriva announced that from 1 April 2018 that no buses from their Cannock depot would run during the evenings and Sundays as a result of Staffordshire County Council funding cuts.
 Hundreds signed an online petition within the first week, which quickly lead to thousands including backing from two local MPs.

 In November 2020, it was announced that the Cannock Depot would be sold to D&G bus, with services being operated under the Chaserider brand from the end of service on 9 January 2021.